 And since this point is posted to a window which is forwarded to the upper-level master, the upper-level master has a constant notice that your T/Mon is operational.

-It's 12:43 PM on Friday at our Fresno, CA, USA headquarters.
-We can start on your quote right away.
+It's 3:08 PM on Monday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.